scottyschup/ruby-curriculum/w1d2/classes.md

 * Write a method `Course#conflicts_with?` which takes a second `Course` and returns true if they conflict.
-* Update `Student#enroll` so that you raise an error if a `Student` enrolls in a new course that conflicts with an existing course.  time.
+* Update `Student#enroll` so that you raise an error if a `Student` enrolls in a new course that conflicts with an existing course time.

 ### Tic-Tac-Toe
 Let's write a Tic-Tac-Toe game!